-I installed a 2.4″ width in the rear and a 2.6″ up front, which has been my preferred combination lately.
+I installed a 2.4″ wide Teravail Kessel in the rear and a 2.6″ up front, which has been my preferred combination lately.
 The tan wall tires mounted up fine, but it wasn’t long before I ran into issues.
-Despite adding more sealant and re-checking my sealable areas, my tan wall Kessels would not hold air.
+Despite adding more sealant and re-checking my sealable areas, my tan wall Teravail Kessels would not hold air.

 The sidewalls were visibly losing sealant and air through their casings and I had to air them up before and during every ride.
 This happened so much, that I would lose enough air on a short ride to end up back at the trailhead bouncing off my rim.

 I asked Teravail if they have had any issues at large with the tan wall tires, and they said they haven’t.
 They sent a set of black tires, in Durable, and the same widths to try instead.
 I mounted them on the same wheels, with the same sealant and they have been holding air like a kid diving to the bottom of a swimming pool.